CheVaLierZh/HTF/README.md

 # HTF
-The implementation and comparison of 'HTF' paper
+The implementation and experiments of 'HTF' paper